0

 But what if you want to add two different photos next to each other?
 That’s where columns come in.
 Just pick your column layout, add image blocks to each section, and voilà!

-A screenshot of the WordPress editor that shows someone adding a column block
+A screenshot of the WordPress Gutenberg blocks editor that shows how to add a column block

-A screenshot of the WordPress editor that shows one of two photos added to a column block
+A screenshot of the WordPress Gutenberg blocks editor that shows one of two photos added to a column block

 But that’s not all.
 There are some advanced Gutenberg blocks that would be helpful to know.
 Let’s add a call-to-action button at the bottom of your page.
 To start, just type “/button” and hit enter.
 From there, you can fill in the button text, add your link, and adjust the size, alignment, and style.

-A screenshot of the WordPress editor that shows two photos with a button underneath.
+A screenshot of the WordPress Gutenberg blocks editor that shows two photos with a button underneath.
 Red squares mark where the editing tools are located for Gutenberg blocks

 With text, image, column, and button blocks under your belt, you have all the tools necessary to create engaging web pages.
 And with the countless customization options available, you can easily craft content that’s cutting-edge and on-brand.